ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # July 29, 2019

-- What is the life cycle of a `React` component?
+- What is the life cycle of a `React.js` component?
   - Birth/Mount.
   - Growth/Update.
   - Death/Unmount.